hackforla/lucky-parking/README.md

 Hack for LA analysis of parking citation data

-- Run "make create_environment"
+- Run `make create_environment`
-- Run "make data" to download raw citation data
+- Run `make data` to download raw citation data
 	- Raw data will be in data/raw
 	- Sampled data will be in data/interim (default 10% sampling from full dataset)
 	- Cleaned data will be in data/processed
-- To create a smaller or larger sample from full dataset use: "make sample frac={your fraction here} clean=False"
+- To create a smaller or larger sample from full dataset use: `make sample frac={your fraction here} clean=False`
-    - Use "make sample frac={your fraction here} clean=True", for cleaned dataset that ends up in processed
+    - Use `make sample frac={your fraction here} clean=True`, for cleaned dataset that ends up in processed
-    - For 15% sample that is cleaned: "make sample frac=0.15 clean=True"
+    - For 15% sample that is cleaned: `make sample frac=0.15 clean=True`

 Project Organization
 ------------